nielsbasjes/modbus-website/content/usage/_index.md

   - An immutable representation of a modbus address which can handle many ways to specify a modbus address.
 - **Field**
   - Maps a set of registers into a usable value
-    - Can result in a `Long`, `Double`, `String` or `List<String>` depending on the used mapping  expression.
+    - Can result in a `Boolean`, `Long`, `Double`, `String` or `List<String>` depending on the used mapping  expression.
     - Extensive expression language is available that allows referencing other Fields in the same Block to do calculations (does PEMDAS).
 - **Block**
-  - A group of Fields that all use the same kind (for example: All Fields only use Holding Registers) of registers of a device.
+  - A group of Fields that make sense to keep together (for example: All Fields of a SunSpec Model, or all fields related to "Heating").
 - **SchemaDevice**
   - All the Blocks and Fields for a specific logical device.
 - **ModbusDevice**